 Prior to her becoming a full-time Yoga professional, Alison obtained her Ph.D in Art History (1985) at NYU’s renowned Institute of Fine Arts under H.W.
 Janson and Robert Rosenblum.
 Her now-classic book on French Sculpture, From Pigalle to Prèault: Neoclassicism and the Sublime in French Sculputre, 1760-1840, was published by Cambridge University Press n 1998 and reviewed in all important publications including The New York Review of Books.
 Alison was born and educated in Europe before returning to the States for university.

 Around 1996, Alison’s interest in alignment and anatomy led her to explore more deeply the asymmetrical body and most notably the asymmetrical spine.
 She studied with both Bobbie Fultz and Elise Miller, each an expert in this field and to whom she is deeply grateful.
 Alison completed her Certification in Yoga for Scoliosis with Elise Miller.
 Alison has continued her study of anatomy and kinesiology and developed new material for Yoga for Scoliosis.
-In 2007, Alison co-founded the first and only dedicated Yoga for Backcare and Scoliosis center in the world.
-Alison’s current fully equipped, spacious and beautiful studio, Yoga Union, opened across the street from the old Backcare Center on 9/11, 2011.
-In 2015, Alison founded the new Yoga Union Backcare & Scoliosis Center, also at 37 West 28th street, which she runs with the help of an amazing group of dedicated teachers.
+In 2007, Alison co-founded the first and only dedicated Yoga for Backcare and Scoliosis center in the world in Nomad, NY, subsequently moving across the street to 37 West 28th.
+The brick and mortar studio closed on July 31, 2020.

 Alison has formulated Principles of Practice that can be applied to most forms of Hatha Yoga, and brings to her teaching insights born of the ongoing study of anatomy and kinesiology.
 She began her anatomy studies with Irene Dowd in NY, and subsequently completed Gil Hedley’s life-changing 6-day Human Dissection Course for non-medical professionals.

-Alison conducts demanding “Gold Standard”* 200-hour Three-Pillars of Practice Teacher Trainings and a full 500-hour Mandala of Yoga Masters program in New York City, teaches workshops and master classes nationwide, in Europe and in the Middle East, and group and private classes in Manhattan.
+Alison conducts demanding “Gold Standard”* 200-hour Three-Pillars of Practice Teacher Trainings and a full 500-hour Mandala of Yoga Masters program, teaches workshops and master classes nationwide, in Europe and in the Middle East, and group and private classes when she is in Manhattan.
+She also teaches online.
 Yoga Union’s Teacher Trainings are registered with Yoga Alliance at both the 200- and 500-hour level.
 She also leads the only 150-Hour Backcare and Scoliosis Certification Program in the world.
-She has completed an on-demand Yoga for Back Health for Yoga Journal, which you can download anytime (use code ALISONSAVES for discount).
-In June 2019, he will be leading a Backcare Retreat at Centro Santillan in Spain (near Malaga) and teaching the weekend before north of Barcelona in Girona at Espai de Ioga.
+She has completed an on-demand Yoga for Back Health for Yoga Journal, which you can download anytime.

 In 2007, Alison was a prime mover in the creation of Yoga for NY , the organization that represents all yoga studio, teachers and students in NY State, when the State attempted to license Yoga Teacher Trainings.
 She was unanimously elected Executive Director and Chair of Yoga for NY, which succeeded in defeating this licensing attempt with a bill signed into law by then Governor Paterson.
 She was featured on the front page of the NY Times during these events.
 She also went on to defeat the city’s attempt to impose a “class tax” on Yoga classes in spite of the prevailing view that this would be impossible to accomplish.